The program will be conducted purely online. So no travel is needed.

 We plan to support some participants to travel to related conferences to present their work.

-What are the eligibility requirements of applying this program?
+What are the eligibility requirements for applying this program?

 Still be an undergraduate student at an accredited institution in the fall semester following the program as required by the NSF REU program for all REU grants